 By AMAC Certified Social Security Advisor Russell Gloor

 This article is intended for information purposes only and does not represent legal or financial guidance.
-To submit a question, visit amacfoundation.org or email AMAC at firstname.lastname@example.org.
+It presents the opinions and interpretations of the Association of Mature Americans (AMAC) Foundation’s staff, trained and accredited by the National Social Security Association (NSSA).
+NSSA and the AMAC Foundation and its staff are not affiliated with or endorsed by the Social Security Administration or any other governmental entity.
+To submit a question, visit amacfoundation.org or email us at email@example.com.